starbelt/evtolpy/docs/theory/evtol-sizing.md

 **Description:**
 * Calculations for the **Reserve Hover Climb** segment consider **vertical motion only**.
 * Drag effects are neglected, and the aircraft starts from rest, accelerating upward to a final vertical velocity.
-* The total shaft power consists of two components:
+* The total shaft power is determined from the required thrust and induced velocity using Newton’s 2nd law and momentum theory.
-  1. Hover Power: the induced power required to support the aircraft’s weight when aerodynamic lift from the wings is negligible.
-  2. Climb Power: the additional power required to accelerate the aircraft vertically during the reserve hover climb phase.
-* Physically, the hover power represents the induced power required to support partial or full aircraft weight during hover or transition, when the wings do not yet generate sufficient lift.

 **Displacement, Acceleration, and Final Velocity**
 * Let: